 Planning Activity in Herne Bay

-This is notably above the national average of approximately 87%, suggesting a relatively permissive planning environment.
-Applicants near Herne Bay may find that well-prepared applications have a strong chance of success.
+This is slightly above the national average of approximately 87%, indicating a broadly favourable planning environment near Herne Bay.

-The most common application types near Herne Bay were full planning applications (43), listed building and heritage (19), amendments (5).
-Full planning applications account for 57% of all submissions, covering new builds, change of use, and works that go beyond permitted development rights.
+The most common application types near Herne Bay were full planning applications (52), listed building and heritage (23), outline applications (6).
+Full planning applications account for 55% of all submissions, covering new builds, change of use, and works that go beyond permitted development rights.

 1 planning appeal was lodged, of which 0 were allowed and 1 was dismissed (0% success rate).
 This low success rate indicates that the council's refusal decisions are generally upheld by the Planning Inspectorate.